ebube111818/My-python-project/README.md

-# My-python-project
+Welcome!
-My first python project
+This is a python project that will help you manage student score